 I’ve felt the buzz of fashion weeks, the assemblage of talent, creativity, and style.
-I’ve seen electrifying fashion shows, installations that were moving, innovative stalls, the interest of buyers, the presence of the serious press, the world watching.
-I’ve seen the other end of the spectrum too, mediocrity, repetition and shows the biggest Bollywood celebrity couldn’t resuscitate that and most recently I’ve seen them get duller and everybody more jaded.
+I’ve seen electrifying fashion shows, installations that were moving, innovative stalls, buyers’ interest, the presence of the serious press, the world watching.
+I’ve seen the other end of the spectrum too, mediocrity, repetition, and shows the biggest Bollywood celebrity couldn’t resuscitate that, and most recently, I’ve seen them get duller and everybody more jaded.

-Trends no longer exist (not for long anyway), commerciality has overtaken creativity, and for an industry built on exclusivity – social media has brought overwhelming inclusivity.
+Trends no longer exist (not for long anyway), commerciality has overtaken creativity, and social media has brought overwhelming inclusivity for an industry built on exclusivity.
 Influencers are aplenty, street style hunted high and low, every single person, brand, platform, flogging pictures and stories unceasingly, yet none of it satisfying, inspiring, or beautiful.

 You’ll understand then why I pose this question – is there a point to Fashion Week anymore?